iglpdc/dmrg101_tutorial/docs/infinite_heisenberg.rst

 .. literalinclude:: ../solutions/infinite_heisenberg.py
     :pyobject: grow_block_by_one_site

-A step of the infinite DMRG algorithm consist in growing at the same time both the left and the right blocks by one site.
+A step of the infinite DMRG algorithm consists in growing at the same time both the left and the right blocks by one site.

 .. literalinclude:: ../solutions/infinite_heisenberg.py